-There is a presumption in favour of p-Proposals for residential annexes A proposal will be permitted supported where all of the following criteria are satisfied:
+Proposals for residential annexes will be supported where the following criteria are satisfied:

-- i.
-It is in accordance with Policy DEM28; - ii.
+- It is in accordance with policy DM28; - ii.
 It has either a clear physical and/or functional link to the main dwelling; - iii.
 If it is detached, it has a close spatial relationship with the main dwelling with satisfactory shared access, vehicular parking, utilities and garden space; and - iv.
-It is designed so that it can continue to be used as an ancillary and subordinate part to the main dwelling without creating an independent and/or separate planning unit at any time.; and - v. where proposals are considered acceptable, a condition will be applied to restrict occupation of the annexe to a person dependent upon an occupant of the main dwelling.
-Permitted development rights will normally be removed and/or a legal agreement necessary to make the development acceptable in planning terms.
+It is designed so that it can continue to be used as an ancillary and subordinate part to the main dwelling without creating an independent and/or separate planning unit at any time.